 - party at friend's house

-- our towns festival
+- our town's festival

-- visit at my aunts house
+- visit with my aunt, at her house

 - 2 Polish dance performances at a local festival at 2:30p and 4:30p

 Now, on paper it actually doesn't seem like all that much.
 I thought it to be a very manageable schedule.
 Not to mention, it is my job as a mother to keep my children active with things that I think will spark their interest and attention.
 If I didn't get them out and about, our house and yard would get really old - really fast.
 On top of it all, it was Labor Day weekend, the last weekend of summer.
 Gotta live it up!